Mark Law (electrical engineer)

-Mark Law is an American engineer.
-He is a distinguished professor in the electrical and computer engineering department at the University of Florida.
+Mark Law is an American electrical engineer.
+He is a distinguished professor in the department of electrical and computer engineering at the University of Florida.

 Law attended Iowa State University where he earned his Bachelor of Science degree.
 He then attended Stanford University where he earned his Master of Science and Doctor of Philosophy degrees.
 Law was director the University of Florida honors program from 2014 to 2022.

 Awards and recognition

 Dr. Law was named an IEEE Fellow in 1998 for his contributions to integrated circuit process modeling and simulation.
 He has also won a number of awards: